MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 To find the library ID, sign in as a global or SharePoint admin in Office 365, browse to the library, and click the **Sync** button.
 In the "Starting sync" dialog box, click the **Copy library ID** link.

-Enabling this setting sets the following registry key, using the entire URL from the library you copied:
+Enabling this policy sets the following registry key, using the entire URL from the library you copied:

 [HKCU\Software\Policies\Microsoft\OneDrive\TenantAutoMount]"LibraryName"="LibraryID"